olegp/mongo-sync/README.md

 Mongo Sync is a synchronous MongoDB driver for use with [Common Node](http://olegp.github.com/common-node/) that attempts to closely approximate the [MongoDB shell](http://www.mongodb.org/display/DOCS/dbshell+Reference).

 It is a thin wrapper around [Mongolian DeadBeef](https://github.com/marcello3d/node-mongolian/).
-Here is a quick usage example:
+Here is a quick usage example that you can use with Common Node:

     var Server = require("mongo-sync").Server;
     var server = new Server('127.0.0.1');